EnvoyAI/examples/README.md

 ## Basics and Terminology

 ### Machine
-Yor algorithm can be any combination of trained statistical model, neural net, explicit procedure, decision tree or anything else you can imagine.
+Your algorithm can be any combination of trained statistical model, neural net, explicit procedure, decision tree or anything else you can imagine.
 In order for an algorithm to be used on the EnvoyAI Platform, it must be packaged into a container along with its runtime requirements, schema information, and other metadata.